 Do you have a studio for family and portrait shoots?
 I do not have a studio, but I have all the equipment to set up lights and backdrop for portraits in your home.

 Do you sell prints?
-To keep my costs low and offer you the best price, I don’t own any professional printing equipment.
-My basic wedding package and all family and portrait packages include high-resolution digital images and printing rights.
-I do offer photo books, canvas and other print products through a third-party printer, Miller’s Professional Imaging.
+I offer photo books, canvas and other print products through a third-party printer, Miller’s Professional Imaging.
 Their work is high-quality and professional, and they produce and deliver books and prints within a few days of ordering.

 How many photos will I get?
 That depends on a number of factors: The length of the wedding, the location and lighting, how many different activities are packed into an event, etc. A very general estimate if you’re hiring Lemonade for a wedding or event: Expect at least 50 images per hour of shooting.
 I frequently send clients way more than that, but it’s a good place to start.

 When will I get my photos?
 In order to provide you with the best product, I do at least minimal editing on every photo I send.
 That means it’ll take a little longer to get your pictures.
-For portraits, expect your photos in about 2 weeks; for weddings, expect them in about two months during the high season and 6 weeks during the offseason.
+For portraits, expect your photos in about 2-3 weeks; for weddings, expect them in about 12 weeks.

 How come wedding photography is so expensive?
 Good question.
 The answer is complicated: